-WIN – the Institute of Information Systems – is a joint initiative of the Chair, the – Innovation and Value CreationChair of Information Systems – Services, Processes, and Intelligence, the Chair of Information Systems – IT Management, the Chair of Digital Industrial Service Systems, the Chair of Information Systems – Digitalization of Work and Life, the Chair of Information Systems -Technical Information Systems, the Assistant Professorship of Information Systems and the Tenure-Track Professorship of Digital Transformation, the Assistant Professorship of Information Systems, the Assistant Professorship of Intelligent Information Systems, and the Assistant Professorship of Digital Transformation at the Friedrich-Alexander-University Erlangen-Nuremberg.
+WIN – the Institute of Information Systems – is a joint initiative of the Chair, the – Innovation and Value CreationChair of Information Systems – Services, Processes, and Intelligence, the Chair of Information Systems – IT Management, the Chair of Digital Industrial Service Systems, the Chair of Information Systems – Digitalization of Work and Life, the Chair of Information Systems -Technical Information Systems, the Assistant Professorship of Information Systems, the Tenure-Track Professorship of Digital Transformation, the Assistant Professorship of Information Systems, the Assistant Professorship of Intelligent Information Systems, and the Assistant Professorship of Digital Transformation at the Friedrich-Alexander-University Erlangen-Nuremberg.
 Located in Nuremberg, the institute is attached to the School of Business and Economics, but with close relationships to the chairs of informatics in Erlangen.

 The main objectives of the Institute of Information Systems are:

 - To promote cooperation within the university and with other institutions, in Germany and globally

 - To promote young researchers in the field of information systems